Chat with us, powered by LiveChat Guided Group Cycling Trips For Solo Travelers | Istria Biking Tour, Croatia

 Day Two: Scenic Tour from Novigrad to Savudrija

 This morning we have breakfast in the hotel to prepare ourselves for a day of cycling.
 Starting from the town of Novigrad on the Croatian coast, we will embark on a scenic tour along this stunning coastline towards Umag.
-Once we reach the city of Umag, we will have lunch before heading to Savudrija.
-On this route, we'll soak up breathtaking views and explore this picturesque coastal adventure.
+Once we reach the city of Umag, we enjoy lunch before heading to Savudrija.
+On this route, we'll soak up the breathtaking views of this picturesque coastal adventure.

 Day Three: Journey from Žminj to Lim Bay